Xavier Hochstrasser

-Xavier Daniel Hochstrasser (July 1, 1988 in Onex, Switzerland), is a Swiss footballer who currently plays for FC Onex as a defensive midfielder or a winger.
+Xavier Daniel Hochstrasser (born July 1, 1988), is a Swiss footballer who currently plays for FC Onex as a defensive midfielder or a winger.
 He is known for his superb crossing and ability to set up goals, and specializes in corner kicks.

 Career

 Early years

 Xavier enjoyed a productive and ultimately successful development into a senior player with BSC Young Boys, playing with the youth teams of his hometown club FC Onex and then later Etoile Carouge.
 Between 2005 and 2006, he also spent one year on the books of Swiss giants Servette, scoring 31 goals in 68 games whilst playing as a winger for their reserve team but failing to make the grade as a senior with the club.

 BSC Young Boys

 Xavier's form with Servette's B-team attracted the attentions of BSC Young Boys, who upon learning of Servette's plans to release him at the end of the 2005/2006 Super League season signed the teenager on a free transfer in June 2006.
 He made an instant impact, scoring a fine goal during only his fourth league appearance and finishing his début season with 1 goal from 17 Super League appearances, playing predominantly as right winger, and an impressive tally of eleven assists.
 He would go on the better this in the 2009/2010 Super League season, when in just 34 matches he set up an incredible 15 goals for his teammates (the most assists by a single player in Europe that season) and also scored four himself in what still remains his most productive season to date.